Constraining cosmology with machine learning and galaxy clustering: the CAMELS-SAM suite: Constraining Cosmology with Clustering using CAMELS-SAM

 \subsubsection{SFR and sSFR Selections}

 Next, we explore the constraints obtained when galaxies are selected via their star formation rate (SFR) and specific star formation rate (sSFR, or SFR divided by stellar mass).
 In this Section, we focus on cosmological constraints when using these selections; see \textsection \ref{subsec:SCSAM_selections} for the constraints on the SC-SAM parameters controlling baryonic processes of stellar and AGN feedback.
-Our results are summarized in the bottom panels of Figure \ref{fig:Summary_Allclust_Constraints}, and some examples of these constraints are shown in Figure \ref{fig:GlxsSelections_all5}.